tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

             - Formulate chapter and subchapter objectives based on the goals of the course syllabus.
             - Ensure objectives are Specific, Measurable, Relevant, Achievable, and Time-bound (SMART).
           III.
 List of Concepts
-            - Create a bullet list of 15 key concepts for each chapter, including clear definitions and explanations.
+            - Create a bullet list of 15 key concepts for each chapter IV.
-            - Develop a glossary of important terms for each chapter or subchapter to support student understanding.
-          IV.
 Main Body
             A. Presentation of Key Concepts and Theories
               - Provide detailed, accurate, and clear explanations of the key concepts and theories for each chapter/subchapter.
-              - Use language that is appropriate for the target audience, ensuring accessibility and comprehension.
             B. Relationships Between Concepts and Theories
               - Relationships and connections between different concepts and theories within each chapter/subchapter.
               - Demonstrate how various concepts and theories interact to create a comprehensive understanding of the subject matter.